 Millfield at the Tokyo Olympics

-In swimming, James Guy, Kieran Bird, Brodie Williams, Suzanna Hext (paralympics), Muis Ahmad, Danilo Rosafio have been selected for their respective countries, which is the largest number of swimmers the school has ever seen at an Olympic Games.
+In swimming, James Guy, Kieran Bird, Brodie Williams, Suzanna Hext (paralympics), Muis Ahmad, Danilo Rosafio were selected for their respective countries, which is the largest number of swimmers the school has ever seen at an Olympic Games.
 James Guy came home with two golds and a silver medal, making him the joint ninth most successful athlete at the games.

 Joining the swimmers were Helen Glover and Rory Gibbs competing on the water for the GB rowing Team.
 Oscar Coggins was a member of the Hong Kong triathlon team, Jaz Sawyers competed in long jump for Team GB, Tazana Kamanga-Dyrbakand represented Denmark in the 4x100m and both Alec Coombes and Ollie Lindsay-Hague were selected for the GB rugby sevens team.

-Alec attended Millfield Prep School from Year 8 and continued through the Senior School until Upper Sxith, leaving in 2014.
+Alec attended Millfield Prep School from Year 8 and continued through the Senior School until Upper Sixth, leaving in 2014.
 Since leaving Millfield, Alec made his debut in the U20 Scotland National Rugby Sevens team and has been a core player ever since.

 Double Olympic champion and world champion Helen Glover is always one to watch when she hits the international stage.
 Throughout her competitive years of rowing, she has gained a reputation as one of the world’s greatest all-round athletes.